gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-05/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  This release updates the `boilerplate` references for the special branch we're using for the updated Gruntwork wizard experience
+  This release updates the `boilerplate` references for the special branch we&apos;re using for the updated Gruntwork wizard experience